allabux21/gwright99.github.io/openshift4/01a-configuration-nightmare.md

 You'll notice that I didn't use `sudo` in the above commands, so I started to wonder if this was the problem.
 I removed the image via `podman rmi registry.fedoraproject.org/f29/httpd` and then tried pulling the image again with `sudo podman pull registry.fedoraproject.org/f29/httpd`.

-I was still able to pull the image down, but got two errors when I tried `sudo podman run -it registry.fedoraproject.org/f29/httpd`:
+I was still able to pull the image, but got two errors when I tried `sudo podman run -it registry.fedoraproject.org/f29/httpd`:
 ```bash
 ERRO[0000] unable to write pod event: "write unixgram @00014->/run/systemd/journal/socket: sendmsg: no such file or directory"
 Error: systemd cgroup flag passed, but systemd support for managing cgroups is not available: OCI runtime error